Are you facing the Establishing a database connection error in WordPress?

 Make sure to delete this file credentials_test.php afterward.

-If you receive the following error when trying to access your WordPress dashboard, your database is corrupt: “One or more database tables are unavailable”.
+If you receive the following error when trying to access your WordPress dashboard, then your database is corrupt: “One or more database tables are unavailable”.

 If that is the case, WordPress has a database repair mode that you can use.
 Just add this piece of code at the end of the wp-config.php file.